top of page

 Vision-led transport planning delivers visionary places by putting active travel at the centre of growth

-Wesley Wroe and Elliot Page, KMC Transport Planning, with input from University of Cambridge and Urban & Civic
+Wesley Wroe, Associate Director (Infrastructure) and Elliot Page, KMC Transport Planning, with input from University of Cambridge and Urban & Civic

 Embedding active travel in the Grafton Centre Redevelopment, Cambridge